HongguLiu/Deepfake-Detection/README.md

 ### To install the python packages
 `python -m pip install -r requirements.txt`

-Althogh you can install all dependencies at a time.
+Although you can install all dependencies at a time.
 But it is easy to install dlib via `conda install -c conda-forge dlib`

 ## Dataset